 - 7.5.7 Proceeds that are donated to approved trust funds administered by the licensed charity or sub-charity may be invested in short-term deposit certificates with AGLC approval.
 The interest earned must become part of the proceeds.
-If requested, the licensed charity or sub-charity must provide to AGLC the serial number, value, interest rate, interest paid and the term of all approved short-term deposit certificates (see subsection 6.4.23 d)). - 7.5.8 The trust funds may also be administered by an AGLC approved body, such as a post-secondary educational institution which is governed by the Post-Secondary Learning Act. - 7.5.9 Prior to AGLC approval of a donation to a trust fund specified in subsection 7.5.7, the documentary evidence as to the legal status of the trust and the manner in which it is administered must be provided to AGLC. - 7.5.10 (Deleted Apr 2021)
+If requested, the licensed charity or sub-charity must provide to AGLC the serial number, value, interest rate, interest paid and the term of all approved short-term deposit certificates (see subsection 6.4.6). - 7.5.8 The trust funds may also be administered by an AGLC approved body, such as a post-secondary educational institution which is governed by the Post-Secondary Learning Act. - 7.5.9 Prior to AGLC approval of a donation to a trust fund specified in subsection 7.5.7, the documentary evidence as to the legal status of the trust and the manner in which it is administered must be provided to AGLC.

-DATE ISSUED: April 13, 2021 AUTHORITY: Centre Rhodes
+DATE ISSUED: March 26, 2024 AUTHORITY: